All Episodes

 My assessment in the report about the relevance of the president's memory was necessary and accurate and fair.

-All right, Brett, I mean, i i is he not saying in that statement that this president is incompetent to stand trial, that he wouldn't even understand the charges against him.
+All right, Brett, I mean, is he not saying in that statement that this president is incompetent to stand trial, that he wouldn't even understand the charges against him?

-Well, Sean, thanks for having me on, especially with Pam, my good friend, uh, yep, we've tried a lot of cases, but I've also been in the heart of DOJ and at the decision making level in the executive side of the Department of Justice.
+Well, Sean, thanks for having me on, especially with Pam, my good friend, who, yep, we've tried a lot of cases, but I've also been in the heart of DOJ and at the decision-making level and the executive side of the Department of Justice.

 And there's two policies that nobody's talking about at issue here that are being violated.

-And Heard didn't opine on the competency because it's a trap.
+And Hurr didn't opine on the competency because it's a trap.

-If he if he indicates that he's incompetent, then the left is going to lose it, and and and then all the ammunition, you know, political fire is gonna come.
+If he indicates that he's incompetent, then the left is going to lose it.

-So he when it came as close as he possibly could to get to the spirit of that rule in saying, I don't believe he is competent to be tried.
+So he came as close as he possibly could to get to the spirit of that rule in saying, I don't believe he is competent to be tried.

-It's a travesty of of epic proportions if you know the Department of Justice and you know how hypocritical they are to not bring this case against Joe Biden when he had no authority to to declassify, and he didn't have authority when he left office to maintain possession.
+It's a travesty of epic proportions if you know the Department of Justice and you know how hypocritical they are to not bring this case against Joe Biden when he had no authority to declassify and he didn't have authority when he left office to maintain possession.

 Both of those Trump did have.